Adarsh-Giri-Stack/Mars-task-2/README.md

 Logic Behind The Working :

 The Potentiometer will be used as a nob to turn and adjust the speed and direction of the motor .
+512 is set as the point of change.
+Raw potentiometer value ranges from 0-1023 if potentiometer value is below 512 , the motor runs in one direction else the motor runs in the opposite direction .